9. Books, broadcasting, and the Bible College

 studio in Rome and transmitted from Radio Monte Carlo in Monaco, a 600,000-watt AM station

-which blanketed almost all of Italy.
+that blanketed almost all of Italy.
 Then, the program began to be carried by a few private FM

 stations in Italy.